in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ### Summary

-In this article, we had an quick look over a variety of design patterns.
+In this article, we had a quick look over a variety of design patterns.

 A design pattern is an approach to solve a problem in a given context.
-We focused on understanding the context in which a particular pattern may be applicable with real world examples.
+We focused on understanding the context in which a particular pattern may be applicable with real-world examples.